playfairs/oatmeal/README.md

 Copying has almost no visible feedback.
 For people with OCD, or anyone caught in a checking loop, that can mean pressing `⌘C` or `Ctrl+C` repeatedly just to feel sure it worked.
 Oatmeal shows a small confirmation without intercepting the shortcut, so the copy still reaches the application normally.

 Oatmeal is a usability aid, not medical treatment.
 Its purpose is simply to make an otherwise invisible action visible.
-Making you feel certain :DC
+Making you feel certain :D

 ## Use